tboutaour/airflow-dags/README.md

 Types of available deployments:
 - Airflow deployment with CeleryExecutor

-Use Helm to deploy all the Airflow configuration.
+Use Helm to deploy all Airflow configuration.

 Add Airflow chart repository if not installed:

 ``helm repo add airflow-stable https://airflow-helm.github.io/charts`` and ``helm repo update``

-To install the Airflow Chart into your Kubernetes cluster:
+To install the Airflow chart into your Kubernetes cluster:

 ``helm install airflow --namespace airflow airflow-stable/airflow --values [CELERY YAML]``